MrFriendCS/MrFriendCS.github.io/index.md

 print("Hello " + user)
 ```

-Anything entered using the keyboard is a string.
+**Note:** Anything entered using the keyboard is a string.
 If the value represents another data type then it must be cast (converted) to that data type.

 ``` python
 age = int(input("How old are you?
 (In whole years) "))